Have you been injured? you may have a case.

 If you have been hit by a car while riding your bike in Michigan, you may have a case for recovering pain and suffering compensation and excess medical expenses and lost wages from the at-fault, negligent driver.
 You may also have a case to recover No-Fault benefits from the responsible auto insurance company.

-An experienced bicycle accident attorney can help you protect your legal rights, get the medical care you need to heal and rebuild your life and to fight to obtain the best possible settlement for your bicycle accident.
+If you have been hit by a car while riding your bike in Michigan an experienced bicycle accident attorney can help you protect your legal rights, get the medical care you need to heal and rebuild your life and to fight to obtain the best possible settlement for your bicycle accident.

 Pain and suffering compensation after being hit by a car while riding my bike